How Do Courts Determine Child Support?

 - The parties have stipulated to a different amount of child support (requires court approval)

-- The parent being ordered to pay child support has a very high income and the amount determined would exceed the child’s needs
+- The parent being ordered to pay child support has a very high income and the amount determined would exceed the child’s needs.
+(Though high income families may have higher cost needs than others.)

 - A party is not contributing to the needs of the child commensurate with that party’s custodial time